landonwx4/483_ML_Project/README.md

-# Predicting Days 1-5 Maximum Hail Size with GEFS: A Machine Learning Approach
+# Predicting Significant Hail Environments with GEFS: A Machine Learning Approach

 Samantha Harrison and Landon Moeller